Harmonizer/shell_scripts/README.md

 logout.sh --> Immediate logout of any session you're currently signed into.
 (I've made this script a long time ago, I used to experiment with different and more exotic desktop environment components like widget toolkits and tiling window managers a lot back then.
 Script was useful to escape my broken DE sessions.

 record_check.sh --> Checks for given domain name if target IP address matches the given IP address.
-When the given IP addresses no longer match, user will be notified.
-Script could be useful if you wants to determine if a recently modified A record is in effect.
+When the given IP addresses are no longer equal, user will be notified.
+Script could be useful if you want to determine if a recently modified A record is in effect.